TopCoder2K/MLOpsCourse/README.md

 poetry install --without dev
 ```

-If you want to use `pre-commit`, install all the dependencies:
+If you want to use `pre-commit` and `dvc`, install all the dependencies:

 ```
 poetry install